-In honor of Black History Month I want to highlight five delicious Chicago soul food restaurants.
+In honor of Black History Month we want to highlight five delicious Chicago soul food restaurants.
 Soul food, of course, is the delectable Southern cooking tradition associated with the African-American community.
 Ever since the Great Migration, when millions of African-Americans fled the Jim Crow South, soul food has become a culinary highlight of Chicago’s food scene.
 Before becoming a tour guide with Chicago Detours, I hadn’t tried a ton of soul food myself.
 I got rather obsessed with jerk chicken when I lived in Hyde Park, so this research is as much for me as anyone else.
 So join me in discovering some soul food restaurants to chow down in!

 You’ll find all the soul food staples here, from black-eyed peas to fried chicken or catfish.
 Personally, the shrimp and cheesy grits dish caught my eye.
 Grits are coarsely-ground corn kernels that are boiled with water or milk.
 Also, keep in mind that Pearl’s Place has delectable soul food desserts.
 I especially love the banana pudding or peach cobbler – a la mode of course.